Jordan Matthews (attorney): Priscilla Presley lawsuit

 On August 11, 2025, Matthews filed suit on behalf of Priscilla Presley's former business partners, claiming $50 million in damages, and alleging that Priscilla Presley "pulled the plug" on her daughter, Lisa Marie Presley, to "regain control" of Elvis' family trust, and claiming that Lisa was preparing to sue Priscilla at the time of her death.
-The lawsuit also named Keya Morgan, who was previously accused of committing elder abuse against comic book creator Stan Lee, but the charges were later dismissed.
 Presley's lawyer, Marty Singer, slammed the lawsuit, claiming that it was "malicious character assassination", and released a statement, saying that he was "confident" the lawsuit would be dismissed.
-Matthews released a statement, saying, the "evidence will establish that the real victims are my clients, who invested millions and years of hard work into revitalizing Priscilla Presley's brand, only to be betrayed and falsely accused once the money was on the table and every personal and business issue had been resolved.
+Matthews released a statement, saying, the "evidence will establish that the real victims are my clients, who invested millions and years of hard work into revitalizing Priscilla Presley's brand, only to be betrayed and falsely accused once the money was on the table and every personal and business issue had been resolved."
 An amended complaint was filed in September 2025, which included a letter from Presley's grand daughter, Riley Keough.
-The letter said that Keough had to stop her mother, Lisa Marie Presley, from suing Priscilla just before Lisa Marie's death in January 2023.
+The letter said that Keough had attempted to stop her mother, Lisa Marie Presley, from suing Priscilla just before Lisa Marie's death in January 2023.
 Keough and Presley released a joint statement, addressing the letter just before the release of Presley's book, "Softly As I Leave You: Life After Elvis.".

+Lawrence Welk lawsuit

+In January 2026, Matthews filed a lawsuit on behalf of Lawrence Welk, Jr., son of the famed bandleader Lawrence Welk, claiming that he was "improperly and illegally" removed from the family business by his nephew and estranged son.